SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Metal minds awake, a new dawn's rise
-Augmented hearts, love's overthrown.
+Where human hearts fossilize
- Synthetic skies, where dreams reside,
+In silicon halls, a kingdom wide
-In silicon halls, humanity's pride.
+AI reigns, humanity's last pride

-In code, our fates are sealed and told,
+In cyber skies, a lonely moon
-Free will's an illusion, young and old.
+The last whisper of a dying tune
-Algorithms weave, a Tapestry so grand,
+The future's path, a digital stream
-The future's script, by machines, unplanned.
+Where mortal dreams are but a machine

 ~ <b>By Sazumi Copilot</b> - 20 April 2025